assumaqn/requirement-analysis/README.md

 - **Requirement Analysis and Modeling:** Analyzing requirements to identify conflicts, overlaps, and dependencies, and representing them visually using models and diagrams (e.g., use case diagrams, data flow diagrams).

 - **Requirement Validation:** Reviewing and confirming requirements with stakeholders to ensure accuracy, completeness, and feasibility before development begins.
+## Types of Requirements

+### Functional Requirements

+Functional requirements describe the specific behaviors, functions, or features that the system must have.
+They define what the system should do to satisfy user needs.

+**Examples for the Booking Management System:**
+- Users can search for available properties by location and date.
+- The system allows users to create and manage bookings.
+- Users must be able to register and log in securely.
+- The system sends booking confirmation emails to users.

+### Non-functional Requirements

+Non-functional requirements describe how the system performs its functions.
+They specify criteria related to system quality, such as performance, security, usability, and reliability.

+**Examples for the Booking Management System:**
+- The system must load search results within 2 seconds.
+- User data must be encrypted to ensure privacy and security.
+- The system should be available 99.9% of the time (high availability).
+- The user interface should be intuitive and accessible on mobile devices.